8 min read

 What exactly is stress, and is it all the same?
 The word ‘stress’ initially was a physics term that described an object being placed under an undue influence that might cause it to break.

-Later, Hanse Selye, founder of the stress theory, was the first to apply this term to people when he observed them in the ward that looked like they were facing some undue pressure.
+Later, Hanse Selye, founder of the stress theory, was the first to apply this term to people when he observed them in the ward who looked like they were facing some undue pressure.

 He determined that there is positive and negative stress or distress.
-In fact, stress is a natural function of the body which is designed to protect us.
+In fact, stress is a natural function of the body that is designed to protect us.

 Eric Edmeades, the pioneer in the field of evolutionary biology, nutritional anthropology, and behavioral change dynamics and trainer of Mindvalley’s Immunity Blueprint Quest, explains that it’s the evolutionary mechanism that helps us act immediately in a dangerous situation.